-- Adhere to an established framework for setting objectives that create competitive advantage, manage risk, and demonstrate a commitment to continual improvement.
+- Adhere to an established framework for setting objectives that create competitive advantage, identify and manage risk, and demonstrate a commitment to continual improvement.

-- Meet or exceed all applicable Federal, State, and Local environmental and health and safety laws and regulations, and other requirements subscribed to by the organization
+- Meet or exceed all applicable Federal, State, and Local environmental laws and regulations, and other requirements subscribed to by the organization.

 - Integrate financial and environmental costs, risks, and impacts into port project development and facility improvements and to continually evaluate and improve operational efficiencies and practices to achieve our established environmental and business objectives.